FEDavid/CW1_Internet_Technologies_COMP10020/docs/slides.md

 ![Cover Slide](Presentation/Slide11.jpg)

 While other implementations such as EscapeLink exist, Hibernate is by far the most popular amongst them, with the most usage and in-depth documentation.

 Hibernate removes human error from database configuration by mitigating manual data entry and **produces intrinsically legitimate relations automatically through Java objects**.

 ---

 ![Cover Slide](Presentation/Slide12.jpg)

-context / extra information

 Netflix utilises Cassandra through Spring Boot to deal with the immense amout of data they hold.